MalikSh96/AnimeTracker/readme.md

 **[ISSUE RESOLVED]**

 # Up-To-Date branches
-The most recent branch is:
+The most recent branches are:

 - **`new_master1`**
 - **`fallbackV1`**